Pipes of War

 ‘We’ve sedated Limescale, but we’ve no idea what this machine does,’ explained HyJean, pointing to the big machine in the middle of the room, which had suddenly sprung to life, with lights flashing and gears grinding.
 The computer monitors were also in a frenzy, with graphs and text flashing all over the screen.

 ‘Um, guys.
-This doesn’t look good,’ Suds said, calling them over.
+This doesn’t look good,’ HyJean said, calling them over.

 ‘I’ve got no idea, I’ve never seen anything like this before,’ said HyJean.
 ‘But I’m guessing it’s activated and ready to flood the city.’

-‘Yeah, that’s definitely in the not good category,’ said Flush.
+‘Yeah, that’s definitely in the not good category,’ said Suds.

 ‘Right, let’s figure this out,’ said Captain Clean.
 ‘HyJean, take a look at the computers, see if you can shut it down.
 Flush, try and wake Limescale, see if we can get some answers out of him.
 Suds, help get those last couple of guys out.
 I’ll see if I can turn this thing off.’

 HyJean rushed over to the row of computers, tapping at the keys, but after being abandoned for a while, the computers had gone into standby mode and required a password to get back in.
-HyJean typed LIMESCALE and hit enter.
+HyJean typed RESERVOIR1 and hit enter.
 Nothing.
-LIMESCALE2.
+RESERVOIR2.
 Nothing.
-LIMESCALE3.
+RESERVOIR3.
 After a few more attempts at increasing numbered intervals, she suddenly had an idea.
 PASSWORD.
 It worked!
 She was in.

-‘When will they learn?’ she muttered.
-She skimmed through everything on the screens and frantically began tapping and clicking to try and stop the process.
+‘When will they learn?’ she muttered as she skimmed through everything on the screens and frantically began tapping and clicking to try and stop the process.

 Meanwhile, Flush was busy slapping Limescale on the cheeks.
 ‘Helloooo!
-This is your morning wake up call!
-Come on you stupid twig, wake up!’
+This is your morning wakeup call!
+Come on you stupid great twig, wake up!’
 He leaned down and shouted into his ear, ‘WAKE UP!
 WE NEED YOUR HELP!
 WAKE UP DAMN YOU!’

-Due to his size and abilities, HyJean had used her extra strong tranquiliser, which was proving very effective, as Limescale lay perfectly still, not even flinching.
+Due to his size and abilities, HyJean had used an extra strong tranquiliser, which was proving very effective, as Limescale lay perfectly still, not even flinching.
 While his colleagues were trying their best to find answers and get people to safety, Captain Clean was pacing around next to the machine.
-Back and forth, muttering to himself.
+Back and forth, back and forth, muttering to himself.

 ‘What do I do?
 What do I do?’ he asked himself repeatedly.
 In a moment of frustration, he kicked the machine.